Finding Comfort in Your Home with Stress at Your Door

 7. Declutter and Reclaim Your Space

 Sometimes the first step towards clearing your mind is clearing your desk.
 Take a look at that daunting pile of paperwork and clutter that you’ve come to ignore, and transform it into a space that brings you peace of mind.
 There are lots of overwhelming things going on in the world right now, when you find comfort in your home you are better equipped to handle some of those stressors.
-Check out some of our tips on how to declutter here.

 Although making these slight changes can bring comfort back into your home and positively impact your emotional health, they will not fix everything.
 If you are experiencing overwhelming sadness, stress or anxiety please don’t hesitate to utilize some of the resources listed below.